nikomatsakis/nll-rfc/0000-nonlexical-lifetimes.md

 When the code is adjusted this way, the call to `map.insert` is not part of the match, and hence it is not part of the borrow.
-While this works, it is of course unfortunate to require these sorts of manipulations, just as it was when we introduced an artificial block in the previous example.
+While this works, it is unfortunate to require these sorts of manipulations, just as it was when we introduced an artificial block in the previous example.